beam-cloud/beta9/README.md

 ### Using the SDK

-After you've setup the server and SDK, you can now start accessing the system.
+After you've setup the server and SDK, check out the SDK readme [here](sdk/README.md).

-TODO: Add walk through.
-Should this be a separate readme?

 ## Community & Support